Ratinho (TV presenter)

-Carlos Roberto Massa (born 15 February 1956), better known as Ratinho, is a Brazilian television presenter, businessman, comedian, radio personality, and politician, and being one of the best-known presenters of the Brazilian Television System and father of the Governor of the State of Paraná, Ratinho Júnior.
+Carlos Roberto Massa (born 15 February 1956), better known as Ratinho, is a Brazilian television presenter, businessman, comedian, radio personality, and politician.
+He is the father of the Governor of the State of Paraná, Ratinho Júnior, and is known as a personality on SBT—having hosted the talk show Programa do Ratinho since 1998.

 Biography

 Ratinho was a politician from the late 1970s until the mid-1990s, where he was the Vereador of Curitiba and then Federal Deputy for Paraná where he ran for the Partido da Reconstrução Nacional party.
 He is the founder and owner of Grupo Massa, which operates in communications, agribusiness, management and brand licensing.

 Ratinho began his television career in 1991 as a police reporter on Rede OM.
 In 1997, he debuted a program called Ratinho Livre.
 In 1998 he transferred to SBT and hosted the show Programa do Ratinho, which ran until 2006.
 The show returned in 2009 and he returned to host.